 OK, while that may not be high on many kids’ weekend or school holiday to do list, once they realise it is school 1850’s style, curiosity is sure to get the better of them.
 They can enjoy a lesson in cursive handwriting with quill and ink, and gain an insight into schooling in the 1850’s and how learning was a privilege for kids of the goldfields.

 3. They can play dress ups

 One of the first things you’ll notice when you step into Sovereign Hill is the incredible costumes.
 They’re on everyone from store keepers and families to miners and troopers, and their authenticity really sets the scene for life on the goldfields.
 So of course, your kids are going to want to join in on the fun.
-Head to the Photography Rooms to don Victorian gold rush gear for a family snap to remember.
+Just head to Sovereign HIll’s Photography Rooms to don Victorian gold rush gear for a family snap to remember.

 4. They can strike it rich(ish)